Snow Park convenience, Empire Canyon luxury, or Park City flexibility

 Snow Park and lower Deer Valley

-Best for cleaner lift access, shorter ski mornings, and visitors who want the resort feel to carry through the whole stay.
+Best for easier lift access, shorter ski mornings, and visitors who want the resort feel to carry through the whole stay.

 Empire Canyon and upper-resort luxury

-Best when the trip wants a more secluded, high-end mountain-lodge feel and is willing to pay for it.
+Best for a more secluded, high-end mountain-lodge feel and is willing to pay for it.

 Park City side